dayouzi/ReVision/corpus/README.txt

 vis10cat.txt : 2223 URLs in 10 categories
 Subset of 16 category corpus corresponding to categories used in the paper.
 The evaluation in the paper incorporates the bar, line, pie and scatter categories from the corpus of "Classifying Computer Generated Charts" by [Prasad et al. 2007] and collapses the bar and column categories of the 16 category corpus into a single bar category.
 Image de-duplication was performed after merging with Prasad et al.'s corpus to remove duplicates.

+vis10catfiles and vis16catfiles: files downloaded from vis10cat.txt and vis16cat.txt